DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ACCOUNTS-RECEIVABLE/Remittance-format.md

 # Remittance format
 The fields as described in the following subsections are available to control the file format for periodic import tasks available in additional licensed feature **Finance utilities - AR utilities**.

+> Note: The page is only available where additional licensed feature **Finance utilities - AR utilities** is enabled.

 To open the **Remittance format** page, go to **Accounts receivable > Payment setup > Remittance format**. <br>
 On the Action Pane, select **New** and enter the following details.